yamachan/jgss-hack/RTK1_Core.md

 [The MIT License (MIT)](https://opensource.org/licenses/mit-license.php) です。

 You don't need to display my copyright, if you keep my comments in .js files.
-Of course, I'm happy, when you display it. :-)
+Of course, I'll be happy, when you will display it. :-)